-> If you decide to go with a professional make sure it is someone experienced and certified to do it.
+If you decide to go with a professional, make sure it is someone experienced and certified to do it.
 Obviously, a dealer will probably know the most with adding an aftermarket DVD player to your car but are often much pricier than others.
 A properly certified installer will take extra special care around your vehicle, methodically disassembling everything required and connecting everything so as to avoid any shorts.
 If you are getting a flip-down, they will use cutting tools to permanently modify the top of your vehicle so the DVD player can fit.
-If you have a rear-view camera you need installed they will typically have them installed near the license plate or bumper, in a spot that can't be seen.
+If you have a rear-view camera need installed, they will typically have them installed near the license plate or bumper, in a spot that can’t be seen.

-> While it’s best to check with your local shop for prices, installing one of these machines typically can cost anywhere from $150 to $500 depending on the model.
+While it’s best to check with your local shop for prices, installing one of these machines typically can cost anywhere from $150 to $500 depending on the model.
 Some auto-mechanics can install these machines, but you’ll actually be better off with a car audio shop as interior car electronics is more up their alley.

 Safety Issues to Look out for